-What is the DPDP Act 2023?
+What is DPDP Act in India?

 In an era of digital transformation, India has introduced its first comprehensive data protection legislation: the Digital Personal Data Protection Act of 2023 (DPDP Act).
-This landmark Act aims to empower Indian citizens with decisive control over their personal data while imposing stringent obligations on businesses processing this data.
+This landmark law aims to empower Indian citizens with decisive control over their personal data while imposing stringent obligations on businesses processing this data.

 What are the key features of DPDP Act?